Mark Seay: Philadelphia Eagles

 In 1996, he signed as a free agent with the Philadelphia Eagles where he played wide receiver and on special teams.

 He retired at the end of the 1997 season, with 135 receptions for 1,629 yards and 10 touchdowns.

 Personal life

 His father, Elvin Seay Sr., died from a stroke when Mark was 14.
-In 2003, his older brother, Elvin Seay Jr., 41, was shot in a San Bernardino motel parking lot and spent 11 months in a coma before passing away.
+In 2003, his older brother, Elvin Seay Jr., 41, was shot in a San Bernardino motel parking lot and spent 11 months in a coma before dying.
 In 2006 his younger brother, James Seay, 37, was shot to death in the family's backyard by two assailants.

 In 2008, he graduated from the San Bernardino Valley College Extended Basic Police Academy and received a B.A. in criminal justice from California State University, San Bernardino.
 Seay is also a motivational speaker.